 In another endless season of rankings and scorecards, I continue to marvel at how often we measure everything except the things that seem to matter most for student learning.
 Too often, debates about education focus on the components: courses, books, majors, co-curricular activities, and strategic plans.
-But it would be a mistake to reduce colleges to these parts.

 1. The power of mentors:

 A great college experience starts with student-faculty relationships.
-As Dan Chambliss and Christopher Takacs write in their recent book, How College Works,
+As Dan Chambliss and Christopher Takacs write in their book, How College Works,

 The most valuable relationships students have with teachers are mentorships.
 These entail a significant personal and professional connection, lasting more than just one course or semester.
 They cannot simply be assigned, but neither do they happen just by accident.

-Mentorship happens when faculty, coaches and staff take the time to care about students, to connect with them.
+Mentorship happens when faculty, coaches, and staff take the time to care about students to connect with them.
 Mentors see themselves as catalysts for students, encouraging them to ask good questions, develop goals, and learn to achieve.
 In short, mentorship produces intellectual and ethical growth.
-It is central to the learning process.’
+It is central to the learning process.

 As one example, I think about the recent Denison alumnus who remarked that it was the class a professor would not let him drop that turned out to be crucial to his intellectual awakening, because he was challenged to perform at a higher level and develop confidence in himself.

 And there is the Denison student who was challenged by a faculty advisor to run for student body president (despite never having run for anything), who is now an advisor for a U.S. senator.
-When looking at colleges with my own children, student-faculty relationships were the thing that I most tried to gauge.
+When looking at colleges with my children, student-faculty relationships were the thing that I mostly tried to gauge.

 Unfortunately, the magic of mentorship cannot be planned or scripted.
 A college can assign an advisor, but not a mentor.
 We can, however, create an environment where the odds of mentorship taking place are enhanced by doing two things:

-I also was heartened by how grateful they were to student development staff, campus safety officers, administrative assistants and others, who mentored them in moments of crisis when they were struggling with classes, friends or issues back home.
+I also was heartened by how grateful they were to student development staff, campus safety officers, administrative assistants, and others who mentored them in moments of crisis when they were struggling with classes, friends, or issues back home.

 2. The power of peers: